 The Library purchases books, periodicals, and nonprint materials for curricular and research purposes at the request of the faculty.
-All requests must be approved by the faculty member's departmental Library Agent, who forwards them to the Library.
+All requests should be routed through the faculty member's departmental Library Agent, who forwards them to the Library.

 5. Reserves.